-RS students who apply and are accepted into the two-year radiography internship will complete their applied classroom and clinical education in one of the hospital-based radiologic technology programs with which the Department of Allied Sciences affiliates.
-These hospital-based programs are: Avera McKennan Hospital (Sioux Falls, SD), Mercy/St. Luke's Hospitals (Cedar Rapids, IA), Sanford Health (Bismarck and Fargo, ND, Sioux Falls, SD), St. Cloud Hospital (St. Cloud, MN), St. Luke's College (Sioux City, IA), UnityPoint Health (Des Moines, IA), and the Veteran Affairs Medical Center (Minneapolis, MN).
-Affiliated hospital programs maintain programmatic accreditation through the Joint Review Committee on Education in Radiologic Technology (JRCERT).
-The internship classes and clinical education will focus on patient care, anatomy and physiology, patient positioning, imaging principles, and radiation safety and protection.
-Graduates are eligible to take the national certifying exam administered by the American Registry of Radiologic Technologists (ARRT).
-NDSU graduates have enjoyed excellent pass rates on the ARRT exam.
+Radiography.
+Pre-RS students who apply and are accepted into the radiography internship will complete their applied classroom and clinical education in one of the following affiliated hospital-based radiologic technology programs: Avera McKennan Hospital (Sioux Falls, SD), Mercy/St Luke’s Hospitals (Cedar Rapids, IA), Sanford Medical Center (Bismarck and Fargo, ND, Sioux Falls, SD), St. Cloud Hospital (St. Cloud, MN), St. Luke’s College (Sioux City, IA), UnityPoint Health (Des Moines, IA), and the Veteran Affairs Medical Center (Minneapolis, MN).
+Affiliated hospital programs maintain programmatic accreditation through the Joint Review Committee on Education in Radiologic Technology.
+Internship classes and clinical experience will focus on patient care, anatomy and physiology, radiation physics and protection, imaging principles, positioning, radiobiology, and pathology.

-Information about the RS profession and specializations, curriculum, internship, and advising contacts are available from the Department of Allied Sciences.
-It is highly recommended that students interested in the Radiologic Sciences major meet with the RS advisor at least one year prior to anticipated internship application to discuss degree requirements, RS specialization, internship admission, and create an individualized plan of study for successful completion of degree requirements.
+It is highly recommended that students interested in an RS major meet with the RS advisor at least one year prior to anticipated internship application to discuss areas of specialization, internship admission, and create a plan of study for successful completion of degree requirements.
+Information about the RS professions and specializations, curriculum, internship, and advising contacts are available from the NDSU Department of Allied Sciences.

 Plan of Study